Stellar nucleosynthesis

 The advanced sequence of burning fuels is driven by gravitational collapse and its associated heating, resulting in the subsequent burning of carbon, oxygen and silicon.
 However, most of the nucleosynthesis in the mass range A = 28–56 (from silicon to nickel) is actually caused by the upper layers of the star collapsing onto the core, creating a compressional shock wave rebounding outward.
 The shock front briefly raises temperatures by roughly 50%, thereby causing furious burning for about a second.
 This final burning in massive stars, called explosive nucleosynthesis or supernova nucleosynthesis, is the final epoch of stellar nucleosynthesis.

-A stimulus to the development of the theory of nucleosynthesis was the discovery of variations in the abundances of elements found in the universe.
+A stimulus to the development of the theory of nucleosynthesis was the discovery early in the 20th century of regular variations in the abundances of elements found in the universe according to the Oddo–Harkins rule.
 The need for a physical description was already inspired by the relative abundances of the chemical elements in the Solar System.
 Those abundances, when plotted on a graph as a function of the atomic number of the element, have a jagged sawtooth shape that varies by factors of tens of millions (see history of nucleosynthesis theory).
 This suggested a natural process that is not random.
-A second stimulus to understanding the processes of stellar nucleosynthesis occurred during the 20th century, when it was realized that the energy released from nuclear fusion reactions accounted for the longevity of the Sun as a source of heat and light.
+A second stimulus to understanding the processes of stellar nucleosynthesis occurred later in the same century, when it was realized by Arthur Eddington and expanded on by George Gamow and then Hans Bethe that the energy released from nuclear fusion reactions accounted for the longevity of the Sun as a source of heat and light.